ComicCon Asia: Involvement of Manny Pacquiao

 It was initially thought that Manny Pacquiao was funding the event which caused mixed reception especially fans from the Philippines in which they viewed it as another attempt by the boxer to enter a different profession.
 It also drew criticism from the LGBT community due to Pacquiao's stance on same-sex marriage with DC Comics' writer and inker Gerry Alanguilan to boycott the convention as it may be used as an outlet to promote his views.
 The organizer later released a statement that Pacquiao is not funding the event and they tapped the boxer because of his designation as the Philippines’ tourism ambassador.

 Hayley Atwell's cancellation

 Commicon Asia drew flak from fans after they stated that Actress Hayley Atwell cancelled her planned appearance due to political unrest in the country in which it drew criticism from the Philippine government.
 Atwell however posted on her Instagram account dismissing the statement and said the cancellation was due to conflicting schedule.

 Problems with refunds

 Many fans were not pleased that it took ComicCon Asia a week to address the refunds after Stan Lee and Hayley Atwell's cancellation.
-Criticism were also drawn when the online processing fees we're not refundable.
+Criticism were also drawn when the online processing fees were not refundable.
 Another issue were the long lines for those seeking refunds.